Wonderful, Wonderful (Johnny Mathis album)

 Wonderful, Wonderful is the second album by American pop singer Johnny Mathis.
 It was released on July 8, 1957, on the Columbia Records label but does not include his hit song of the same name or any of his songs that were released as singles that year.
 The liner notes on the back of the original album cover proclaim that "he stamps as his very own such familiar rhythm tunes as 'Too Close for Comfort' and 'That Old Black Magic', injects new life in well-known ballads such as 'All Through the Night', gives new hearings to several fine standards that have been neglected in recent years, and even introduces a brand new ballad (Alex Fogarty's 'Will I Find My Love Today?')."

 This sophomore effort debuted on Billboard magazine's list of the 25 Best-Selling Pop LPs in the issue dated September 9 of that year and reached number four during its 26 weeks there.
+The album debuted on the Cashbox albums chart in the issue dated August 19, 1957, and remained on the chart for 29 weeks, peaking at number six.

 The album was initially only available in the monaural format but was reissued in 1962 with a banner added to the original cover that read, "Electronically Re-channeled for Stereo".
 It was issued in Great Britain by Fontana Records in 1957 with a different jacket design and cover photo and was released for the first time on compact disc on May 14, 2001, as one of two albums on one CD, the other LP being the UK version of his self-titled 1956 debut.

 Reception

 AllMusic's Joe Viglione had high praise for Mathis here.
 "Even at the outset of his career, the voice that would become so familiar is in control and not just flirting with perfection -- the instrument is perfectly tuned and full of life."
 The reviewer also wrote, "The production is sublime and the album is a real treasure" and that "Jimmy Abato's alto sax and Ernie Royal's trumpet do wonders next to Mathis's voice."

+Disc notes "Mathis swings through beat numbers and ballads through with eqeal style and pace."